cyber655/interview-example-project/README.md

 TODO list:
 ===
-1. Write Github action that is deploying the kubernetes files to an GKE cluster or another cloud instance
+1. Extend Github actions tagging pipeline to automatically deploy the project to a GKE cluster
 2. Write much more tests especially for the frontend and the backend
 3. More coming soon...